JPEG vs. PNG vs. GIF

 Example of 'mosquito noise' around text in a highly

 compressed JPEG image file.
-(Move your mouse
+(Poke this image with

-cursor over this image to see this image magnified.)
+your mouse/pointer to see this image magnified.)

 < Go to Table of Image Experiments, below >

 I often need to make images of GUI's (or portions of GUI's) --- for web pages on my own web sites (such as this freedomenv.com site) or for web pages at other sites to which I contribute (such as wiki.tcl.tk).

 In capturing images of GUI's, I typically need to reach a compromise between